Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Unlike men, women have a more developed sense of smell.

-If the product is not able to dissolve in saliva, we are not able to taste it.
+If a product is not able to dissolve in saliva, we are not able to taste it.

-A person is able to remember about 50 thousand different smells.
+A person can remember about 50 thousand different smells.

-Even the slightest noise causes the pupils to dilate a little.
+Even the slightest noise causes the pupils to dilate slightly.

-Each person has their own scent, which is completely unique; only twins don't have it.
-The smell of identical twins is identical.
+Each person has their own scent that is completely unique; Only twins don't have it.
+Identical twins smell identical.

-The ashes of a cremated body weigh an average of 4 kilograms.
+The ashes of a cremated body weigh on average 4 kilograms.

-Nails and hair do not grow after death, they seem longer due to the fact that the muscles and skin shrink.
+Nails and hair do not grow after death; they appear longer because the muscles and skin dry out.

-By the age of 60, people lose about half of all their taste buds.
+By age 60, people lose about half of all their taste buds.

 The size of the eyes does not change at all, but the nose and ears do not stop growing until death.